dxrkzz64/AutoClicker-example/README.md

 This is an example of AutoClicker!
 Based on internal Windows libs.
+Compile program by running "gcc autoclicker.c -o autoclicker.exe -mwindows -lcomctl32 -static".
-Download compiled program in bin branch
+Download compiled program in bin branch.